LGBTQ rights in Turkey: Restriction of expression

-In Turkey, everyone has the constitutionally protected right to hold a peaceful protest without prior permission, so long as the topic of the protest is not explicitly banned by law.
-Even though there are not any laws explicitly forbidding LGBT-related protests, the Istanbul Pride parade in June 2015, which overlapped with the Muslim holy fasting month of Ramadan, was banned by the Istanbul governorship hours before the event over "security concerns".
-Soon after, it was shut down through police intervention for the first time in its 13-year history.
-The parade had taken place the previous year during Ramadan without issue.
+In Turkey, everyone has the constitutionally protected right to hold a peaceful protest without prior permission, and may only be restricted on the grounds of national security, public order, prevention of commission of crime, protection of public health and public morals, and to protect the rights of others.
+According to its organisers, the Istanbul Pride parade in 2015 was denied permission on account with the Muslim holy month of Ramadan.
+After it was held regardless, police dispersed the attendees with a water cannon.
 In 2016, it was banned again and arrests were made as participants tried to hold the rally regardless of the prohibition.
 It was banned again in 2017, and in 2018 it was banned again and arrests were made as participants tried to hold the rally regardless of the prohibition.
 It was banned again in 2019.
 In 2020, due to the COVID-19 pandemic, it was held online with no official interference.